mattjaikaran/react-vite-boilerplate/README.md

 A modern, production-ready React application boilerplate built with Vite, TypeScript, and a comprehensive set of development tools.
 This boilerplate provides a solid foundation for building scalable web applications with excellent developer experience and industry best practices.

-**🚀 Dual Mode Support**: Works as a standalone SPA or integrates seamlessly with Django applications.
+**Dual Mode Support**: Works as a standalone SPA or integrates seamlessly with Django applications.

 ## 📋 Quick Links